telerik/maui-docs/controls/datagrid/row-details/row-details-overview.md

 - The `SelectionChanged` event.

-The DataGrid exposes the current properties for row details functionality:
+The DataGrid exposes the following properties that control the row details functionality:

 * `AreNowDetailsFrozen` (type `bool`)&mdash;The property indicates whether the row details keep their position during horizontal scroll.